autoplot/documentation/javadoc/org/autoplot/AppManager.md

+# org.autoplot.AppManager

-# org.autoplot.AppManagerCount the number of open applications and call exit when there are zero.
+Count the number of open applications and call exit when there are zero.

-AppManager( )
+# AppManager( )

 ***